Donald E. Bently: Other business interests

+Subsequent sale

+Upon Don Bently's death, his son Christopher took over his father's businesses.
+In 2022, Christopher Bently put all of his Bently holdings up for sale, including the 12393 acre ranch for $100 million, and a distillery he converted from the former Minden Flour Mill in 2015-19 for $200 million.

+He bought two adjacent properties on the Lake Tahoe waterfront for $20.9 million and $4.95 in 2013.
+In December 2021, the put them up for sale as a unit for $55 million.
+In July 2020, Christopher and his wife Camille Bently purchased the Kildrummy Estate near Alford, Aberdeenshire in Scotland for around $13.6 million.
+The 5600 acre property includes an Edwardian mansion, several farms, and The Kildrummy Inn.
+The couple relocated to Scotland later that year.

+In May 2023, Bill Foley, the owner of the NHL’s Vegas Golden Knights, bought the Minden distillery.
+The purchase included an American Whiskey and white spirits distillery in a 100-year-old creamery, and an American Single Malt Whiskey distillery housed in a 100-year-old flour mill.
+Both buildings are on the National Register of Historic Places.

 Philanthropy and public service

 Bently was a leader of and major financial supporter of The Institute of World Politics, a graduate school in Washington, D.C., that offers education in statecraft, national security, intelligence, and international affairs.
-Bently purchased the Marlatt Mansion and two adjacent townhouses for the Institute.
+Bently purchased the Marlatt Mansion and two adjacent townhouses for the institute.
 For the first 15 years, he rented the building to the Institute for $1.00 per year.
-He paid several million dollars to gut and completely renovate townhouses next door and later donated them to the Institute.
+He paid several million dollars to gut and completely renovate townhouses next door and later donated them to the institute.
 He also endowed the Donald E. Bently Chair of Political Economy.

 Bently donated several million dollars to Cal Poly State University in San Luis Obispo, California, which in Spring 2003 named the Donald E. Bently Center for Engineering Innovation to honor his substantial contributions.
 He supported local schools in Carson Valley, and gave generously to St. Gall Catholic Church, Carson Valley United Methodist Church, and a battered women's shelter.
 He donated land for the Western Nevada College campus in Minden, Nevada, which named the building in his honor.

 He helped fund the building of the new 38,338 sqft museum facility built in 2010 at the U.S. Navy Seabee Museum at Port Hueneme, California.
 In 2005, he helped create a conservation easement with the Nature Conservancy that preserved Kirman Field in northern Douglas County.
 He also supported the Friends of Pine Creek Gristmill in Muscatine, the Muscatine Junior College and its Alumni Association, Muscatine Community College, the Lucille A. Carver Mississippi River Environmental Research Station Fund, and the University of Iowa.